Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Steve C. Beuchaw - Morgan Stanley & Co.
 LLC

 Hi, good afternoon.
 Thanks for taking the questions.
 So I caught in your prepared remarks, Tony, that you have not – you've taken an appropriately conservative view, and not embedded any expectation for a contribution from an NIH-budget release, or frankly, the presence of a U.S. federal budget and the outlook for the year.
 It sort of begs the question, well, let's isolate that part of the business.
 And based on your past experience, I mean, one, what do you think the U.S. business could do over the balance of the year given that we now have more visibility?
-And two, how much of that impact you think can we see in 2017 versus 2018 given the transition time between orders and shipments?
+And two, how much of that impact do you think can we see in 2017 versus 2018 given the transition time between orders and shipments?

 Anthony L. Mattacchione - Bruker Corp.

-What I would say is the U.S. businesses down on a revenue basis, and we started off soft on orders.
-We haven't put our finger completely on it, but we feel a lot of that is due to some of the uncertainty around where this is all going to upland.
+What I would say is the U.S. business is down on a revenue basis, and we started off soft on orders.
+We haven't put our finger completely on it, but we feel a lot of that is due to some of the uncertainty around where this is all going to land.
 And like you mentioned, we're not counting on anything to contribute going forward in this regard.

 So – yeah, so like I just mentioned, we started the year flat – down on orders obviously.
-Now, whether the $6 billion increase helps us or not, I think it's likely in 2018 with our cycle, even if we got orders today with this new funding, it would likely not affect us this year and you might recall last year there was a $6 billion increase as well, which we didn't see a lot of that, not a lot of people saw a lot of that.
+Now, whether the $6 billion (sic) [$2 billion] increase helps us or not, I think it's likely in 2018 with our cycle, even if we got orders today with this new funding, it would likely not affect us this year and you might recall last year there was a $6 billion (sic) [$2 billion] increase as well, which we didn't see a lot of that, not a lot of people saw a lot of that.
 So really we're not counting on much lift in the U.S. from that recent event.

 Frank H. Laukien - Bruker Corp.

-Keep in mind, it's not the orders to shipment with maybe just two orders apart, but by the time the good news at which surprised many of us on Monday morning, will take it, but it was a bit of a surprise.
-Until that turns into NIH institute directors, giving more funding in grant – in competitive grants, two universities, that may well be fixed to 12 months and only then can people even place orders.
+Keep in mind, it's not the orders to shipment with may be just two quarters apart, but by the time the good news at which surprised many of us on Monday morning – we'll take it, but it was a bit of a surprise.
+Until that turns into NIH institute directors, giving more funding in grant – in competitive grants to universities, that may well be six to 12 months and only then can people even place orders.
 So it's actually what happens before an order gets placed, before a grant gets funded in an extramural grant that is partially NIH-funded.

 There could be some incremental pickup in Q4, maybe from some direct NIH orders or so which is pretty small for us, so it's incrementally positive but mostly, I think it's – mostly that starts to be a pattern rather than the somewhat erratic, unpredictable, is there going to be a 6% increase or is there a 19% cut?
 I think that uncertainty is not good for spending, whereas if a pattern emerges that this or some small increase can be expected from some bipartisan consensus, in most years in the future, that would be very healthy.
 In short, it's mostly a 2018 story for us, and it's too early to tell, but certainly, very encouraging.